Visual Studio Code Extension for ROS

 |Update the C++ include path to include ROS.

 |Preview URDF and Xacro files.
 Updates after changes are saved.

 The lastest unreleased changes could be added by installing the extension's latest build manually.

 To get the latest build (

-.vsix built from the latest commit), access our build pipeline by clicking on the build badge attached above.
+.vsix built from the latest commit), access our build pipeline.

 In the build status page, the generated